NFL ODDS Hub

 However, when it comes to maximizing our profitability daily, there is no better method than to shop around.

-Whether you are betting NFL point spreads or moneylines, there is always a reason to source several different sportsbooks to make sure you are getting the best spread and the best price.
+Whether you are betting on NFL point spreads or moneylines, there is always a reason to source several different sportsbooks to make sure you get the best spread and the best price.

 Spreads like 3, 6, or 7 points are considered key numbers.
-Even if two sportsbooks have the same spread, the moneyline for that spread might be different.
+Even if two sportsbooks have the same spread, the moneyline for that spread might differ.

 Check multiple sites, and look for the better line and payout.